-Tanya produces unique paintings on wood discovered washed-up on beaches, buried in gardens and reclaimed from skips.
-Each piece offers wonderful possibilities: the sea- worn textures and patterns of grain might suggest rippled water or downland fields.
-Flaking paint on old doors might suggest arctic landscapes.
+Tanya Hinton creates unique paintings of wildlife on pieces of wood and other materials reclaimed from a range of sources, including skips, garden sheds, beaches and building sites.
+Tanya paints birds and creatures in oil which seem appropriate and fitting to the wood, eg: the sea- worn textures and patterns of grain might suggest rippled water or downland fields or flaking paint on old doors might suggest snowy landscapes.

-Tanya preserves and stabilises the wood and works in oil to paint creatures which seem appropriate and fitting, often enhancing with gold leaf.
-Her work is as much about the wood and its history as the painting.
+“My work is as much about the wood and its history as the painting.
 The wood has lived before, as trees, then as items that have been used, that may have been loved, but then lost or discarded.
-Tanya gives this wood a new identity.
+I like to think that I’m giving this wood a new identity.

 I also undertake street art projects on walls, doors, shop fronts and as murals, often to commission.
 So many have ‘appeared’ in Warminster’s town centre, where I live, that I’ve been nicknaned ‘The Warminster Bird Lady!’